Obsessive Compulsive Disorder (OCD)

 Contact us

 Yes We Can Youth Clinics can effectively treat teenagers and young adults who are suffering from a wide variety of mental health issues.
-If you have any questions, any at all, you can always contact us.
-We cannot stress enough that we are always there for you, whether you sign up for a treatment in our clinic or not.
+If you have any questions at all, you can always contact us.
+We cannot stress enough that we are always there for you, whether you sign up for treatment in our clinic or not.
 You can reach us by phone from Monday to Friday from 9:00 a.m. to 10:00 p.m. and on Saturday and Sunday from 10:00 a.m. to 4:00 p.m.
 (GMT +1) via phone number: +31 (0)85 02 01 222.
-After business hours – weekdays after 6:00 p.m. and on the weekends – your call will be forwarded.
+Your call will be forwarded after business hours, on weekdays after 6:00 p.m. and on the weekends.
 Please note that it might take longer than usual to answer your call.
-If we cannot answer the call right away, please leave a message and we will call you back as soon as possible.
-You can also fill in our contact form.
+If we cannot reply to the call right away, please leave a message, and we will call you back as soon as possible.
+You can also fill out our contact form.

 Why it works

-For young people aged 13-25, Yes We Can Youth Clinics offers 10 weeks intensive residential treatment.
-During the treatment there is also 4 days of family coaching & counselling for parents/carers.
-Upon completion, an extensive tailor-made aftercare programme will be devised, in collaboration with our partners all over the world.
+For young people aged 13-25, Yes We Can Youth Clinics offers ten weeks of intensive residential treatment.
+During the treatment, there are also four days of family coaching & counselling for parents/carers.
+Upon completion, an extensive tailor-made aftercare programme will be devised in collaboration with our partners worldwide.

 Our unique approach